Balwearie High School: History and facilities

-There is also an auditorium with a stage area, with a full set of lighting and sound equipment.
-This was designed and created by the Art & Design Department & Farmer Facilities.

-Outside school hours, the school functions as a community centre.

 In January 1997, a radiator fault caused a fire in the school's music department, which is situated at the top floor of the C block.
 The fire began in the early hours of the morning following the school's 'Burns Night' celebrations.
 It was extinguished rapidly by the local fire brigade.
 The music department suffered the most through fire and water damages; however, each level beneath the third floor suffered fire damage as well.
 The school was closed for several days with students being allowed back in stages, with the senior students, who were in the final preparations for May exams, returning first.

 There was a second fire on 29 June 2009 in the Games Hall and community use cafe shortly before 5pm; the damaged building was deemed safe, and the awards ceremony due that evening went ahead as planned.
 Pupils attended school the following day as usual.

 Houses

 Current houses

 The houses at Balwearie are named after various farms located on the outskirts of Kirkcaldy.